How to Send Emails to Restrict Content Pro Members in WordPress

 Similar to the New Post Notification setup explained above, when creating the automation, select “Posts Email Digest” and choose a template.

-Use the Schedule section to decide when to send the email, whether daily, weekly, or monthly.
+Use the Schedule section to determine when to send the email, choosing from daily, weekly, or monthly options.

 Conclusion